haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Inspect the surface.

 <a class="prompt prompt-question">
-Do the identified residues form a well defined patch on the surface?
+Do the identified residues form a well-defined patch on the surface?
 </a>

 The answer to that question should be yes, but we can see some residues not colored that might also be involved in the binding - there are some white spots around/in the red surface.